 lines of cross-cuts, hand-saws and circulars) is greater

-Some makers and users were much more liberal and detailed in
+than others; some makers and users were much more liberal

-giving data than others, and if their saws receive greater
+and detailed in giving data than others, and if their saws

-prominence than the others, it is not the writer's fault nor
+receive greater prominence than the others, it is not the

-intention, and can be remedied in case a second edition be
+writer's fault nor intention, and can be remedied in case a

 The collection of material for such a work is at once

 amusing and annoying.
 The most contradictory opinions and

 most impossible data are met with.
 In the matter of horse